COALAIP/specs/README.md

 - http://www.weboftrust.info/

-## Modeling LCC RRM using Linked Data
+## Remodeling the LCC RRM using Linked Data

 In this section we describe how LCC's Rights Reference Model can be modeled using JSON-LD and schema.org.
 In other words, we'll go over each model description given in the LCC Rights Reference Model document and discuss how the